sevenleo/Json-editor/doc/usage_guide.md

-# JSON Database Editor Usage Guide
+# JSON Editor Usage Guide

-This guide provides detailed instructions on how to use the JSON Database Editor, a system that allows you to manage structured JSON files with schema validation.
+This guide provides detailed instructions on how to use the JSON Editor, a system that allows you to manage structured JSON files with schema validation.

 ## Table of Contents